-Western’s InterCultural Center serves as a resource for the university and the community in promoting an awareness and appreciation of cultural diversity
+WCSU’s Office of InterCultural Affairs serves as a resource for the university and the community in promoting an awareness and appreciation of cultural diversity.

-The InterCultural Center was established in 2017 to promote and implement multicultural programming.
-It is a positive force in the lives of African American, Asian American, Latino/Hispanic American and Native American students and other diverse students at Western Connecticut State University.
+The Office of InterCultural Affairs was established in 2017 to promote and implement multicultural programming.
+It is a positive force in the lives of African American, Asian American, Latino/Hispanic American, Native American and other diverse students at Western Connecticut State University.

 US LABOR MIGRATION: POLITICS AND POLICY: